2026 World Cup Matches in Mexico City

 Azteca Stadium| ©Ralf Peter Reimann

-This is not just any stadium.
-Azteca Stadium is a true institution in world soccer: it has seen unforgettable goals, historic finals, and the best players of all time.
+This is no ordinary stadium.
+The Azteca Stadium is a true institution of world soccer: it has witnessed unforgettable goals, historic finals, and the greatest players of all time.
 In 2026, it will become the first stadium to host three World Cups.

 How to get to Azteca Stadium

-• Metro + Light Rail: take Metro Line 2 to Tasqueña and transfer to the Light Rail to the Estadio Azteca station.
+• Subway + Light Rail: Take Subway Line 2 to Tasqueña and transfer to the Light Rail to the Estadio Azteca station.

 For group stage matches, as a rough guide: